 Children who learn through play are more engaged and therefore likely to remember what they learned.
 Getting them into active play is even stronger because it gets children expelling their energy as they focus on a topic.
 Through play, they learn negotiation and conflict resolution skills with other children as they work together.

 Technology is getting more embedded in our culture every day.
-As such, we can’t ignore its benefits in the classroom, and ultimately, children will need to be well-versed in technology to succeed in our tech-focused world.
+As such, we can’t ignore its benefits in the classroom.
+Ultimately, children will need to be well-versed in technology to succeed in our tech-focused world.
 That’s not to say technology is replacing traditional learning.
 It’s still just as important for children to color with paper and crayons as they learn dexterity and pen-holding skills.

 As we discover the value of early childhood education and how children learn, it has empowered teachers to begin teaching literacy skills at a younger age.
 Many children now know their ABCs by age three, whereas these skills used to be taught only in the kindergarten classroom.